vyca2017/content/content/tutorials/freecom/part-4.md

 ## Auth Providers

-This dilemma can be solved using Graphcool's [anonymous auth provider](!alias-wejileech9).
-In general, Graphcool implements authentication based on so-called [Auth Providers](!alias-wejileech9/#auth-providers).
-The idea is to have mutation that will create an _authenticated_ node.
-This mutation also returns a token that has to be sent along (in the `Authorization` header) of any subsequent request to the API.
+This dilemma can be solved using Graphcool's [Anonymous Auth Provider](!alias-wejileech9).
+In general, Graphcool implements authentication functionality based on so-called [Auth Providers](!alias-wejileech9/#auth-providers).
+These Auth Providers will generate tokens that are used to authenticate requests against the API and check the data access permissions of the user who sent the request.
+If the token is associated with a user that doesn't have the required permissions, an error will be returned.

 ## Enabling Anonymous Authentication